yuchen-sh/News/index.md

 ### Nov, 2019

 * Attended ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems (MSWiM) on Nov.
 25th, 2019, in Miami, and presented two accepted papers.
-One paper was the Best Paper Finalist.
+One paper was the Best Paper Award finalist.

 * Attended NSF I/UCRC Meeting for Fiber Wireless Integration and Networking for Heterogeneous Mobile Data Communications on Nov.
 6th, 2019, and presented a poster about the work of mmWave Wireless LANs.